Thomas J. Watson Foundation Fellowship

 Thomas J. Watson Fellowship

-The Watson supports a rare window of time after college and pre-career to engage your deepest interest on a world scale.
-Watson Fellows conceive original projects, execute them outside of the United States for one year and embrace the ensuing journey.
+The Watson Fellowship is a rare window after college and before you embark on a career to engage your deepest interests on a global scale.
+Fellows conceive original projects, execute them outside of the United States for one year and embrace the ensuing journey.
 They decide where to go, who to meet and when to change course.
-They do not affiliate with academic institutions and may not hold formal employment.
-The program produces a year of personal insight, perspective and confidence that shapes the arc of Fellows' lives.
-Started in 1968, Watson Fellows comprise leaders in every field.
-The one-year stipend is $36,000.
+Fellows do not affiliate with academic institutions and may not hold formal employment.

 Selection is highly competitive.
-Students must be nominated by Colorado College in order to compete at the national level.
-The Watson National Committee then evaluates the national pool of nominees, and a select group of Fellows are chosen.
-These Fellows receive an award of $36,000 to allow them the year of travel in places new to them, so that they may pursue a project that represents deep personal passion.
-If a fellow travels with a spouse or requires a personal care assistant, the Watson Foundation may provide an additional $10,000 stipend supplement.
+Students must be nominated by Colorado College to compete at the national level.
+The Watson National Committee then evaluates the national pool of nominees, and a select group of Fellows is chosen.

 What Does the Watson Application Include?

 Watson invests in people, not projects.
 Follow your heart rather than formal research methodologies.
 Your project should be experiential, not driven by data collection or narrowly focused through a research question.
-In the Watson selection process, we look first and foremost at the unique individual promise of each applicant.
-Only after being convinced by the “person” do we begin to look seriously at the other side of the equation, the project.
+In the selection process, the College committee and the Foundation look first at the unique individual promise of each applicant.
+We evaluate all applications in terms of the connections between personal statement and project proposal.
+Only after being convinced by the person do we begin to look seriously at the other side of the equation, the project.
 The project neither makes nor breaks an application.
-Watson does fund “just-average” projects, if we are convincingly “wowed” by the person.
-Watson does not fund “average” persons, just because their proposed project happens to be groundbreaking, innovative, or otherwise compelling.
-Watson is more interested in the “traveler” herself (the “person”) than in the “suitcase” (the “project”) that she proposes to pack for the journey.
-They’re “not looking for a polio vaccine [they’re] looking for the next Jonas Salk.”
+In other words, Watson is not looking for groundbreaking and innovative projects.
+Rather, it is more interested in the person and whether there is an organic relationship between person and project.

 Key application elements